end2endzone/bin2cpp/README.md

 * Supports different types of code generator: string, segment, array.
 * File's originals `size`, `filename` and `directory` properties available from generated source code.
 * Control generated source code: choose your custom _File_ interface and namespace.
+* Print a file encoded content to stdout.
+Useful for scripts and integration with third party application.